AMReX-Astro/Castro/docs_new/source/AMR.rst

-Our approach to adaptive refinement in  uses a nested hierarchy of logically-rectangular grids with simultaneous refinement of the grids in both space and time.
+Our approach to adaptive refinement in Castro uses a nested hierarchy of logically-rectangular grids with simultaneous refinement of the grids in both space and time.
 The integration algorithm on the grid hierarchy is a recursive procedure in which coarse grids are advanced